 Sam is a co-founder of Puddletown School.
 He graduated from a Quaker college with Majors in Art, English and Journalism and a Minor in Education.
 After working in more traditional educational settings, he volunteered in a Montessori classroom on the Oregon Coast to develop an immersion program for Spanish speaking students.
 He went on to get his Montessori Primary Certificate from the Montessori Institute Northwest and a Masters of Education from Loyola College in Baltimore and has been invested in Montessori Education since 1996.
 Sam began teaching in Connecticut at an inner city Montessori school with the Hartford Public School system becoming involved in the planning and development of the Learning Corridor with Trinity College.
 After returning to the Pacific Northwest he taught at in an Elementary program and worked to establish a Montessori middle school.
 Eventually the desire to return to the primary classroom and a willing partner led to starting our current program.

 Amy is the lead guide in the Sage classroom.
 She graduated Summa Cum Laude with a BS in Social Science and received the AMI Primary teacher training in 1998 at the Montessori Education Center of Arizona.
 Amy began her exploration with children in the Montessori context in 1994 as an assistant and enjoys learning new things from them every day.
 She enjoys gardening, sewing, baking, backpacking, hiking, camping, reading, knitting, travel and finding humor in every day events.

-Emmy is the assistant in the Lavender classroom.
+Emmy is the lead guide in the Lavender classroom.
 She has varied and extensive experience caring for children, including 3 years as the assistant in the Lavender classroom, day care, day camp and nanny work.
 She received a BA in Psychology from University of Hartford and recently traveled from the east coast to Portland, where she received her AMI diploma from Montessori Institute Northwest in Primary Education.
 Emmy is committed to the essence of the Montessori method and believes in the marvel of the true nature of the child.
 She spends her free time cooking, walking, knitting and sewing, and has a newly sparked interest in maintaining an edible garden in her backyard.